-It can be difficult to explain how our services can help make a real difference in people’s lives.
+It can be difficult to explain how our case management services can help make a real difference in people’s lives.

 This why when we hear from an individual whose life has significantly benefited help from our care, we feel it’s incredibly important to spread the word.

 Recently, IPMG’s Clinical Field Service Director, Kim Gaston, MD, DC, helped a police officer named Jason who had injured his shoulder on the job.
 Following the injury, Dr. Gaston reached out and offered to help Jason get his health back on track with IPMG’s Enhanced Case Management program.
 With the support of the program, Jason was able to quickly lose weight, recover from his surgery and get back to work.

 Police officers often spend their careers helping others.
 During those times it is rare to hear a thank you, but we move on.
 We know we made a difference, no matter who notices.